Rookery (slum): Creation of a rookery

 An area might become a rookery when criminals would inhabit dead-end streets for their strategic use in isolation.
-In other cases, industry that produced noise or odours would drive away inhabitants that would not settle for such an environment.
-These types of industry could be "some foul factory, a gas-works, the debris of a street market, or an open sewer," which often employed those who lived within the rookery.
-Another factor which created rookeries was the lack of building regulations, or rather the ignorance of such by construction workers.
-Middle class houses were too large for single working-class families, so they were often sub-divided to accommodate multiple households - a factor that ran these homes into noise and ruin faster than the new houses built without regulations.
+In other cases, industry that produced noise or odours would drive away inhabitants that would not settle for such an environment and could leave.
+These types of industry could be "some foul factory, a gas-works, the debris of a street market, or an open sewer", which often employed those who lived within the rookery.
+Another factor which created rookeries was the lack of building regulations, or at times the ignorance of such by construction workers.
+Middle-class houses were too large for single working-class families, so they were often sub-divided to accommodate multiple households – a factor which ran these homes into noise and ruin.

 Rookery inhabitants

-The people in a rookery were often immigrants, criminals, or working class.
+The people living in a rookery were often migrants, immigrants, poor and working-class or criminals.
 Notable groups of immigrants who inhabited rookeries were Jewish and Irish.
 The jobs available to rookery occupants were undesirable jobs such as rag-picking, street sweeping, or waste removal.

 London rookeries

-Famous rookeries include the St Giles area of central London, which existed from the 17th century and into Victorian times, an area described by Henry Mayhew in about 1860 in A Visit to the Rookery of St Giles and its Neighbourhood.
-The St Giles' slum, Bermondsey's Jacob's Island, and the Old Nichol Street Rookery in the East End of London were demolished as part of London slum clearance and urban redevelopment projects in the late 19th century.
+Famous rookeries include the St Giles area of central London, which existed from the 17th century and into Victorian times; this area was described by Henry Mayhew in about 1860 in A Visit to the Rookery of St Giles and its Neighbourhood.
+The St Giles slum, Jacob's Island in Bermondsey, and the Old Nichol Street rookery in the East End of London were demolished as part of London slum clearance and urban redevelopment projects in the late 19th century.

 In 1850, the English novelist Charles Dickens was given a guided tour of several dangerous rookeries by "Inspector Field, the formidable chief detective of Scotland Yard".
-A party of six—Dickens, Field, an assistant commissioner, and three lower ranks (probably armed)—made their way into the Rat's Castle, backed by a squad of local police within whistling distance.
+A party of six – Dickens, Field, an assistant commissioner, and three lower ranks (probably armed) – made their way into the Rat's Castle, backed by a squad of local police within whistling distance.
 The excursion started in the evening and lasted until dawn.
 They went through St Giles and even worse slums, in the Old Mint, along the Ratcliffe Highway and Petticoat Lane.
 The results of this and other investigations came out in novels, short stories, and straight journalism, of which Dickens wrote a great deal.

 Oliver Twist (1838) features the rookery at Jacob's Island:

-In Sketches by Boz (1839 ed.), Dickens described a rookery:
+In Sketches by Boz, Dickens described a rookery:

 In The Rookeries of London (1850) Thomas Beames also described one:

 Kellow Chesney gives a whole chapter to the rookeries of London.
-At their zenith, they were a problem that seemed impossible to solve, yet eventually they did decline.
+At their zenith they were a problem that seemed impossible to solve, yet eventually they did decline.
 Changes in the law, the growing effectiveness of the police, slum clearances, and perhaps the growing prosperity of the economy gradually had their effect.